-3.1 The options for consideration are:

-- 3.2 Option 1 to scrutinise the report and to support the decisions of the Regional Partnership Board: - 3.3 Option 2 to scrutinise the report and propose an alternative approach to Executive Committee in relation to the options taken by Regional Partnership Board. - 4.
-Evidence of how does this topic supports the achievement of the Corporate Plan / Statutory Responsibilities / Blaenau Gwent Well-being Plan - 4.1 The report is fulfilling our statutory functions under the Social Services and Wellbeing Act 2014 and accompanying regulations. - 4.2 The report is also fulfilling a number of the Social Services aims within the Corporate Plan: - To improve accessibility, provision of information and advice to enable people to support their own wellbeing; - To intervene early to prevent problems from becoming greater; - To work with our partners including Aneurin Bevan Health Board and neighbouring authorities to deliver integrated responsive care and support; - To promote and facilitate new ways of delivering health and social care involving key partners and our communities. - 4.3 A number of the areas being progressed by the Regional Partnership Board will support us to achieve two of the Wellbeing Plan objectives: - The best start in life for everyone; - To encourage and enable people to make healthy lifestyle choices in the place that they live, learn, work and play.
+- 3.1 The options for consideration are: - 3.2 Option 1 to note the report and to support the decisions of the Regional Partnership Board - 3.3 Option 2 not to support the decisions of the Regional Partnership Board. - 4.
+Evidence of how does this topic supports the achievement of the Corporate Plan / Statutory Responsibilities / Blaenau Gwent Well-being Plan - 4.1 Evidence of how does this topic supports the achievement of the Corporate Plan / Statutory Responsibilities / Blaenau Gwent Well-being Plan The report is fulfilling our statutory functions under the Social Services and Wellbeing Act 2014 and accompanying regulations. - 4.2 The report is also fulfilling a number of the Social Services aims within the Corporate Plan: - To improve accessibility, provision of information and advice to enable people to support their own wellbeing; - To intervene early to prevent problems from becoming greater; - To work with our partners including Aneurin Bevan Health Board and neighbouring authorities to deliver integrated responsive care and support; - To promote and facilitate new ways of delivering health and social care involving key partners and our communities. - 4.3 A number of the areas being progressed by the Regional Partnership Board will support us to achieve two of the Wellbeing Plan objectives: - The best start in life for everyone; - To encourage and enable people to make healthy lifestyle choices in the place that they live, learn, work and play.